osamaramihafez/wlsp/README.md

-This script fetches a batch of windows lockscreen pcitures every time you run it.
+This script fetches a batch of windows lockscreen pictures every time you run it.

 The program should be run using python3.